Top – en

 Main house

 The main house of Kawabata House used to be called “Iccho mansion”.
 Its building area is 218 square meters.
 It was partially converted into a two-story building to develop sericulture, and the characteristics of a sericulture farmhouse can be seen in the tower that ensures the ventilation of the sericulture room.
 On the other hand, the building shows the personality of the current owner.
-If you are surprised by the Balinese pool in the front yard of the main house, you will soon forget it once you enter the house.
 The interior landscape changes endlessly from room to room.
 Creating a space with a lot of information and complexity inside, no matter how you look at it, you will never get bored.
 Traditional and innovative, open and dense, and a wide range of nostalgia that blends different senses.
 It is a space full of surprises that cannot be explained by architectural or interior design expertise.
 The owners not only have a love and respect for cultural property, but also give them different styles never seen before.

 Villa